ie3-institute/simosaik/docs/readthedocs/attributes.md

 * - Flexibility requests
   - Flex[request]
-  - str
+  - flex request dict
-  - The sender of the flexibility request.
+  - The sender is needed, the other keys can be dropped.

 * - Flexibility options
   - Flex[options]